westnordost/osm-legal-default-speeds/README.md

 # OSM Legal Default Speeds Parser

-This project generates a machine-readable JSON from the data on the [Default speed limits](https://wiki.openstreetmap.org/wiki/Default_speed_limits) page from the OpenStreetMap wiki.
+This project generates a JSON from the data on the [Default speed limits](https://wiki.openstreetmap.org/wiki/Default_speed_limits) page from the OpenStreetMap wiki.

 Are you looking for a library that interprets this data?
 Check out [osm-legal-default-speeds](https://github.com/westnordost/osm-legal-default-speeds)